 Cystitis is not only a painful condition, it can also be dangerous.
 Cats that struggle to urinate or have blood in their urine need immediate veterinary attention.
 An acute case of cystitis will likely require antibiotics, and long-term chronic cases can often be managed with a special diet.

-Cystitis is the inflammation of the urinary tract of a cat.
+Cystitis refers to inflammation of the urinary tract.
 It is also known as Feline Idiopathic or Interstitial Cystitis (FIC), Pandora Syndrome, Feline Urologic Syndrome (FUS), Feline Lower Urinary Tract Disease (FLUTD), or Feline Idiopathic Lower Urinary Tract Disease (iFLUTD).
 This problem affects the bladder and urethra of a cat and makes it difficult, if not sometimes impossible, to urinate due to the inflammation and discomfort associated with it.

-Other signs of cystitis include blood in the urine, an abnormally foul smell to the urine, cloudy or gritty urine indicating the prescence of crystals or small stones in the bladder, excessive licking and attention paid to the urinary tract opening, and most noticeably, urinating outside of the litter box.
-This inappropriate urination may be next to the box, on a sofa, a plastic bag, a clothes pile, or anywhere your cat sees fit to pee.
+Other signs of cystitis include blood in the urine, an abnormally foul smell to the urine, cloudy urine indicating the presence of crystals or small stones in the bladder, excessive licking of the urinary tract opening, and urgently trying to urinate outside of the litter box.

 Causes of Cystitis in Cats